austincrim/austincrim.com-astro/src/content/posts/aws-cdk-with-go-hello-world.md

 ---
-title: 'AWS CDK with Go: Hello World'
+title: "AWS CDK with Go: Hello World"
 lede: A quick start and some things to watch out for when using the AWS Cloud Development Kit for Go
 datePublished: 2021-05-10
 draft: false